Postcard from the Edge of Democracy

 Even more strangely, the South Hams District Council’s own development and strategic planning policy documents clearly spell out the strategic vision aimed at promoting locally-directed sustainable development and community vibrancy.

 So, where’s the disconnect?

 About 30 marchers were allowed in to witness how the wheels of local democratic government turn.
-The chamber is officious with judicial-style dais, the chairman of the Development Management Committee presiding in the centre just below, and above him hangs the obligatory still life with queen and consort.
+The chamber is officious with judicial-style dais, the chairman of the Development Management Committee presiding in the centre, and above him hangs the obligatory still life with queen and consort.
 He was immediately flanked by the clerk and head planning officer, and on a lower level by the solicitor, secretary and the youngish planning officer, sporting sharkfin haircut and stylish suit, who would present his recommendation in favour of Costa’s application.
-The next three rows supported the councillors, their backs to the audience.
+In the next three rows sat the councillors, their backs to the audience.
 All in all, a scene that’s probably repeated hundreds of times a week in council chambers across Britain for those charged with conducting the people’s business.

 Speaking on behalf of the people of Totnes, town councillor and community leader, Jill Tomalin, spoke eloquently for the need to reject the application on several material grounds, referencing current planning policy, as well as new NPPF guideline and the Localism agenda.
 After the Costa representative made his case, claiming that Costa Coffee outlets add to local character, generate more footfall, and give a boost to local shops, the floor was opened to the councillors.
 Local district councillors and allies then spoke forcefully for the application to be denied, citing the language in NPPF, Localism Bill and SHDC’s own strategy and development documents.
 Repeatedly, the planning officer and his boss made the point that the fact that it was Costa was not material and could not be considered.
 The council solicitor also weighed in to remind the councillors that the fact that the applicant was Costa could not be considered.